-The CEO attends the Community Works Representatives Council and Council TECC (Tourism, Equality, Culture and Community) Committee meetings as the locally elected CVS Brighton and Hove Communities Representative.
+The CEO attends the Community Works Representatives Council and is the Communities Coopted Rep on Peoples Scrutiny committee as the locally elected CVS Brighton and Hove Communities Representative.
 We lead Youth work in the West of the City with a detached offer and clubs based in Portslade, Hangleton and Knoll areas organising regular practitioner meetings to liaise and share resources with other local youth providers.
 We meet regularly with other youth area and community of interest leads to organise strategically.
 We are also part of the City response to financial exclusion with a partnership led by the Citizens Advice Bureau called Moneyworks.
-We deliver the community-based education offer which seeks to provide residents with the tools to manage their finances and increase their income alongside community-based access to specialist case work advice and support.
+We deliver the community-based education offer which seeks to provide residents with the tools to manage their finances and increase their income alongside community based access to specialist case work advice and support.